 Construction of a teacher's lounge

-Our current project is the construction and furnishing of a teacher's lounge at the Kissi English and Arabic School.
+This project included the construction and furnishing of a teacher's lounge at the Kissi English and Arabic School.

 The school has been in need of a teacher's lounge for the 14 teachers who work there for a long time.
-Now finally this project is initiated and with the help of many (builders, pupils and volunteers) the teacher's lounge will be built and furnished.
-Additionally the class rooms will be supplied with proper blackboards since the current ones are made of concrete and thus hard to write on.
+Now finally with the help of many people (builders, pupils and volunteers) the teacher's lounge was built and furnished.
+Additionally, the class rooms have be supplied with proper blackboards since the current ones are made of concrete and thus hard to write on.

 In the beginning pipes were installed for drainage to avoid the teacher's lounge to be flooded during heavy rainfalls.
 Moreover, reinforcement was placed in the ground to guarantee the stability for the whole building.

 After that the foundation walls were erected and additional steel reinforcements were placed in the walls.
 Following that, window and door frames were timbered and installed.
 The remaining open areas were bricked up.

 Once the building shell was done, the interior works of the teacher's lounge were next.
 All electric wires were put in place and the room was furnished with benches and tables.
 Afterwareds, the building has been plastered and in the end it was painted in the colors of the rest of the school.
 The old concrete boards in the class room were replaced by new, modern whiteboards which will make the lives of teachers and pupils much easier

 Community Bath House and Portable Drinking Water

 This project, for which the planning started in early 2015, was the construction of a community bath house and provisioning of portable drinking water for the Kyiase community, which is a community next to our main location Kissi.